UFC 11: History

 The card featured an eight-man tournament, as well as two alternate bouts in case of an injury, and to fill time for the pay-per-view broadcast.

 Due to multiple injuries and fatigue, no alternates were able to continue after their semifinal matches.

 Roberto Traven had a broken hand after his alternate match and the championship was won by forfeit.

 Rich Goins returned as the ring announcer.

 The event, with only a buyrate of 92,000, was one of the least purchased UFC events.

 This was the first and only UFC tournament to end by default.

 Due to Mark Coleman winning by default, and the vast amount of short matches, the PPV has been called "Incomplete" and "disorganised" by viewers.

 Igor Vovchanchyn was invited to fight at UFC 11, but could not participate due to visa issues as well as dissatisfaction with the offer.

 Results

 UFC 11 bracket

 1Jerry Bohlander withdrew due to injury.
 He was replaced by Scott Ferrozzo.

 2 Scott Ferrozzo was unable to continue due to exhaustion, making Mark Coleman winner by walkover.

+Encyclopedia awards

+The following fighters were honored in the October 2011 book titled UFC Encyclopedia.